Improving Rule-based Reasoning in LLMs using Neurosymbolic Representations: Discussion

 \section{Discussion}

-Our results highlight the following: \begin{itemize} \item The Neurosymbolic LLM outperforms all other models on trained problems, while also not sacrificing performance on testing problems. \item The Standard LLM performs well on simpler tasks but struggles with problems requiring intermediate reasoning or symbolic representation.
-The Standard LLM has a 85.59\% higher loss and a 78.57 times lower score than the Neurosymbolic LLM \item The CoT LLM's reliance on multi-step reasoning introduces opportunities for errors, particularly in tasks involving non-trivial intermediate computations.
-The Standard LLM has an 89.08\% higher loss and a 28.36 times lower score than the Neurosymbolic LLM \item The LoRA LLM's inability to generalize to unseen tasks underscores the advantage of neurosymbolic encoding for maintaining task flexibility.
-The Standard LLM has a 76.65\% higher loss and a 20.65 times lower score than the Neurosymbolic LLM \end{itemize}
+Our results highlight the following: \begin{itemize} \item The Neurosymbolic LLM outperforms all other models on trained problems, while also not significantly sacrificing performance on testing problems (i.e., Addition and Integer Division). \item The Standard LLM performs well on simpler tasks but struggles with problems requiring intermediate reasoning or symbolic representation.
+The Standard LLM has a 87\% higher loss and a 25.5 times lower score than the Neurosymbolic LLM. \item The CoT LLM's reliance on multi-step reasoning introduces opportunities for errors, particularly in tasks involving non-trivial intermediate computations.
+The CoT LLM has a 91\% higher loss and a 16.9 times lower score than the Neurosymbolic LLM. \item The LoRA LLM's inability to generalize to unseen tasks underscores the advantage of neurosymbolic encoding for maintaining task flexibility.
+The LoRA LLM has a 86\% higher loss and a 13.8 times lower score than the Neurosymbolic LLM. \end{itemize}

-These findings validate the utility of neurosymbolic encoding as a useful tool for enhancing the reasoning capabilities of LLMs, particularly in domains where precision and rule-following are required, while also providing insights into the model’s internal representations by converting hidden states into interpretable and compositional symbolic vectors.
+These findings validate the utility of neurosymbolic encoding as a useful tool for enhancing the reasoning capabilities of LLMs, demonstrating an average of 88.6\% lower cross entropy loss and 15.4 times more problems correctly solved than the baselines.
+The advantages of our method are evident particularly in domains where precision and rule-following are required, while also providing insights into the model’s internal representations by converting hidden states into interpretable and compositional symbolic vectors.